pranshumalik14/cv-resume/cv.typ

 ]

 #section("Miscellaneous")[
-  // todo: edit big ideas committee
-  #project_descr("Big Ideas Committee: Led a club that is a part of the Society for Neuroscience Graduate Students (SONGS) and historically organized various panel events focussing on broad research trends and journal papers in neuroscience.
-In my year, we switched our focus by also including graduate students in philosophy and hosted didactic discussions as well as regular share-what-you-read sessions on topics like philosophy of science and consciousness.
-We also organized a student-led panel discussion on the scientific and philosophical study of consciousness, attended by 40+ graduate students and postdocs.")
+  #project_descr("Big Ideas Committee: Led a club that is a part of the Society for Neuroscience Graduate Students (SONGS) at Western University, which historically organized panel events focusing on broad research trends or functioned as a neuroscience journal club.
+In my year, we pivoted the club's focus by also including graduate students in philosophy and hosted didactic discussions as well as regular share-what-you-read sessions on topics like creativity, philosophy of science, and consciousness.
+We also organized a student-led panel discussion on the scientific and philosophical study of consciousness attended by 40+ graduate students and postdocs.")
-  #project_descr("Hobbies and Side Interests: Photography and painting; systems thinking and citizen science; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation")
+  #project_descr("Hobbies and Side Interests: Photography and painting; systems thinking; citizen science; cognitive architectures; philosophy of mind, memory, and action; Indian philosophy; Sanskrit language; yoga and meditation.")
   #project_descr("Sports and Outdoor Activities: Love playing cricket and badminton, and have also played in local cricket leagues.
 I also enjoy running, hiking, camping, and long walks in nature.")
 ]